- Program Areas

 Deicing and Anti-Icing Technologies

 To operate in sub-freezing temperatures and in adverse weather conditions, DoD aircraft and runways must be free of ice.
 Deicing agents are used to remove ice from aircraft and runways and anti-icing agents are used to prevent ice from forming.
 Current water-soluble aircraft deicing and anti-icing agents exert a very high biochemical oxygen demand (BOD) on stormwater runoff.
 This runoff is expensive to treat at wastewater treatment facilities and it can harm ecosystems if not properly contained.
 Many current in-service runway deicing agents are harmful to the environment and corrosive to components of aircraft and support vehicles.
-SERDP and ESTCP projects are developing and demonstrating deicing and anti-icing agents that meet critical performance requirements while reducing the burden on the environment.
+SERDP and ESTCP projects worked to develop and demonstrate deicing and anti-icing agents that meet critical performance requirements while reducing the burden on the environment.

 Treatment of Wastes from Manufacturing and Maintenance